Merberg/CarND-Advanced-Lane-Lines/writeup.md

 ##### LaneLine Class

 To mark up the lane on an image, information about the lane's lines must be tracked.
 The `LaneLine` class acts as a container for storing data applied to multiple images.
-Some `LaneLine` members, like the polynomial coefficients, are updated using moving averages to assist in error correction.
+Some `LaneLine` members, like the polynomial coefficients, are updated with history (moving averages, exponential smoothing) to assist in error correction.
 It also has methods that utilize the lane indentification and real world estimate functions noted in sections above.
 It is in the `adjust` method of this class that the two lanes work together to suppliment information.

 Once two `LaneLine` classes are populated, a polygon can be created that marks the lane boundaries.
 This polygon is subjected to a reverse birds-eye transform and then overlaid on a undistorted, color image.
 Text noting the radius and center offset is also added.